What is ICF or the International Coaching Federation?

 - 10 Mentor Sessions

-- Submitting a recording and transcript to your school (performance evaluation) using the updated performance criteria
+- Submitting a recording and transcript to your instructor (Performance Evaluation with new performance criteria)

-- Taking the updated ICF exam ICF provides
+- Taking the updated ICF Knowledge Assessment (ICF provides this)

-- Minimum 165 hours of training 80% of which is core competencies
+- Minimum 125 hours of training 80% of which is Core Competencies

 - 10 hours of Mentoring

-International Coaching Federation is currently in transition for a New Accreditation Structure and criteria.
+The International Coaching Federation has recently transitioned to a new accreditation structure and criteria.
 If you have questions about this feel free to contact Life Purpose Institute.